Japan’s poor reap harvest from food bankSecond Harvest Japan tackles the country's chronic wastage of edible food by distributing it to the needy

 What is your biggest challenge?

-But some agencies don’t want to take our food.
+Some agencies don’t want to take our food.
 They feel it is difficult.
 Or they feel that these people don’t really exist, or they should ‘get a job’.
 That is the frustrating thing for me.